-The Warren Lane Quarry exposes the western limb of the 'Lickey Anticline', with bedding dipping to the southwest at around 50°.
+The Warren Lane Quarry exposes the western limb of the 'Lickey Anticline', with bedding dipping to the southwest at around 50° .
 Bedding planes occasionally exhibit isolated asymmetric ripples, and there are thin beds of clay.
 Above the remains of the outer wall of the First World War ammunition store, at the western extremity of the quarry, a concordant unit of reddish pebbly sandstone interrupts the otherwise monotonous well-sorted quartzite.
 The single layer is exposed on the two adjacent faces above the ammunition store.
 The faces are at 90° to one another so that the unit is cut through creating two isolated exposures.

-Figure 13.
+Figure 19.
 On the north face of the quarry, bedding dips steeply to the west above the back wall of the ammunition store in Warren Lane Quarry.
-The fissure infill is arrowed, and the area of enlargement in Fig 14. is indicated.
+The area of fissure infill shown in Fig. 20 is indicated by the white rectangle.

-Figure 14.
+Figure 20.
 The photo scale is lying on a smooth surface of Lickey Quartzite, which is seen again in the bottom right of the image.
-Sandwiched between is a layer of reddish, more poorly cemented sandstone, which contains the occasional wellrounded quartz pebble.
+Sandwiched between is a layer of reddish, more poorly cemented sandstone, which contains the occasional well-rounded quartz pebble.
 Of greater significance are the pale angular fragments of quartzite within this layer.